pawarherschel/vrcx-insights/README.md

 /// The schema is a map of Users to maps of other users and the number of times they appeared type Schema = HashMap<String, HashMap<String, u32>>;
 ```

+## How does it work?

+i just made up the heuristic that if percentage > 0.05 or percentile > 0.5 then theyre friends lol

+(someone please make the heuristic better)